getapid/apid/site/content/blog/golang-authenticated-endpoint.md

 We have successfully added authentication to our API.
 You can now easily access control your API and be certain that it is accessed only by the right users.

-{{ h3(text="Adding authentication on multiple endpoints") }}
+{{ h3(text="Adding authentication on multiple endpoints

 We have the code to check a user token.
 However, it is mixed with the code that lists beers.
 If you want to extend that to many endpoints, you will need to either move it to a function that each handler calls or copy it in every handler.
 None of these are really convenient.
 We are going to implement a middleware to solve this.
 The middleware is just a wrapper handler that verifies a token and then delegates to another handler if the token is valid.

 ```go
 func Authenticated(handler http.HandlerFunc) http.HandlerFunc {